-Various businesses around Butler County are getting national notice.
+Various businesses around Butler County have received national notice in recent months.

 Here’s a sampling of a food court, two restaurants, a donut shop, a donut trail and grocery store that made headlines as being a worthy places to visit and patronize.